one of the most talented composers, arrangers and lyricists of the 20th century.was

 Thanks for reading!
 Looking for more Strayhorn?
 See if you can spot how many of his tunes feature on the best jazz albums of all time…

-Scott Yanow is a jazz journalist and historian who has written 11 books, over 900 liner notes and reputedly reviewed more jazz recordings than anyone in history, including for magazines including Downbeat, Jazziz, the NYC Jazz Record, the Los Angeles Jazz Scene and Syncopated Times.
+Scott Yanow is a jazz journalist and historian who has written 12 books including Afro-Cuban Jazz and his most recent one, Life Through The Eyes Of A Jazz Journalist – My Jazz Memoir.
+He’s penned over 900 liner notes and reputedly reviewed more jazz recordings than anyone in history, including for magazines including Downbeat, Jazziz, the NYC Jazz Record, the Los Angeles Jazz Scene and Syncopated Times.